Bunkyo Civic Center in Photos

 Ikebukuro in the late afternoon.

-You can also see Tokyo Skytree, which offers good opportunities for photography.
-During the day, it looks impressive, towering above everything else in the area.
-But, at night, it is spectacular – like a lighthouse in an ocean of lights.
+Tokyo Skytree is to the east, offering good opportunities for photography.
+During the day, it’s impressive, towering above everything else in the area.
+At night, it is spectacular – like a lighthouse in an ocean of lights.

-If you walk around the viewing deck, you’ll see a lot.
-Among the sites are Ikebukuro, Tokyo University’s famous clock tower, and Koishikawa-Korakuen.
-Sadly, a new building close to the observatory blocks the views to the north.
+Walking around the viewing deck reveals much.
+Ikebukuro, Tokyo University’s famous clock tower, and Koishikawa-Korakuen are among the sights.
+Sadly, a new building nearby blocks the views to the north.

 Tokyo Skytree over low buildings at night